Open Materials 2024 (OMat24) Inorganic Materials Dataset and Models: Results

+The OMat24 dataset builds upon valuable insights from previous team initiatives such as the Open Catalyst Project\cite{oc20} and OpenDAC\cite{sriram_open_2024}, community contributions like MPTrj\cite{deng_chgnet_2023} and Alexandria\cite{schmidt_machine_2023}, as well as proprietary releases.
+Leveraging these learnings, OMat24 was specifically designed to advance MLIP training across inorganic materials and overcome challenges faced by earlier computational materials datasets.

+\begin{itemize} \item Scale: OMat24 is a large-scale public ab-initio training dataset for inorganic materials up to 2 orders of magnitude larger than other openly available datasets in terms of number of single-point calculations. \item Diversity: OMat24 has compositional diversity across the periodic table thanks to community efforts to prototype and catalog hypothetical materials, and contains a large fraction of far-from-equilibrium structures. \item Open-science: OMat24 is released under a permissive CC-by license for the benefit of the entire inorganic materials community to build upon. \end{itemize}

 The OMat24 dataset includes a total of 118 million structures labeled with energy, forces and cell stress.
-The number of atoms per structure ranges from 1 to 100 atoms per structure, with the majority of structures having 20 atoms or less.
-A histogram of the number of atoms per structure is shown in Figure \ref{fig:omat-stats}a.
+The number of atoms per structure ranges from 1 to 100 atoms per structure.
+A histogram of the number of atoms per structure is shown in Figure \ref{fig:omat-overview}b.
 The majority of OMat24 structures have less than 20 atoms per structure as a direct result of starting from structures in the Alexandria dataset, which are predominantly structures with 16 or less atoms per structure.
 The OMat24 structures with more than 50 atoms per structure are the larger input structures that were used for AIMD.

-OMat24 was designed to enable property predictions from equilibrium (see sampling strategies below), and this is captured in the label distributions.
-The distributions of energy, forces and stress labels along with those of the MPtrj and Alexandria datasets are shown in Figure \ref{fig:omat-stats}(a).
-We observe that the energy distribution is slightly higher than the Alexandria dataset, which was used for input structures, and significantly higher than the MPtrj dataset.
-As expected, the distribution of forces of the OMat24 dataset is notably wider than that of both MPtrj and Alexandria.
-The distribution of maximum cell stress values of OMat24 is also much wider than that of the MPtrj and Alexandria datasets.

-The elemental distribution of OMat24 largely covers the periodic table as illustrated in Figure \ref{fig:omat-stats}(b).
-As expected, the elemental distribution is similar to that of the Alexandria and MPtrj datasets in Figures \ref{fig:alex-elements} and \ref{fig:mptrj-elements}.
-The dataset covers most of the elements relevant to inorganic materials discovery.
-Oxides are somewhat over-represented compared to other elements due to their abundance in most open datasets.
+Details of the sampling strategy and DFT calculations are included in the Methods section.